ssmirr/appdev-chapters/our-own-classes.md

 For each attribute that we declared, we get methods that we can call to assign and retrieve values.

+### Defining instance methods

 There are a few reasons I like using classes more than `Hash`es to model things, but here is the big one: in addition to just storing a list of attributes about a thing, we can also _define our own methods_ with the `def` keyword.
 For example, try adding the following `full_name` method to the class we defined in the REPL above:

 ```ruby
 class Person